 It remains essential that people who are unsuitable are not allowed to enter the children's workforce or gain access to children.
-When recruiting new staff, we will continue to follow our safer recruitment and selection policy, the procedures outlined in section 10 of the safeguarding policy and Part 3 of 'Keeping Children Safe in Education' DfE (2020).
+When recruiting new staff, we will continue to follow our safer recruitment and selection policy, the procedures outlined in section 10 of the safeguarding policy and Part 3 of 'Keeping Children Safe in Education' DfE (2021).

-In those circumstances where we continue to use volunteers in our federation, we will continue to follow the checking and risk assessment processes as set out in paragraphs 167 to 172 of KCSIE and our own safer recruitment and selection policy.
+In those circumstances where we continue to use volunteers in our federation, we will continue to follow the checking and risk assessment processes as set out in paragraphs 287 to 294 of KCSIE and our own safer recruitment and selection policy.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.

-If staff are deployed from another education or children's workforce setting to work in our federation, we will take into account the DfE supplementary guidance on safeguarding children during the COVID-19 pandemic.
-This means that we will risk assess the movement of staff and seek written assurances from the current employer that the individual has undergone all the safer recruitment required checks as set out in Part 3 of KCSIE and there are no concerns about their suitability to work with children.
+If staff are deployed from another education or children's workforce setting to work in our federation, we will risk assess the movement of staff and seek written assurances from the current employer that the individual has undergone all the safer recruitment required checks as set out in Part 3 of KCSIE and there are no concerns about their suitability to work with children.